microchip-pic-avr-examples/avr128da48-adc-evsys-example/README.md

 # AVR128DA48 GPIO Debouncing Example Code Example

-This repository provides an Atmel Studio solution with a bare metal code example for a button debouncing.
-Using the event system, the button state change will trigger the TCB0 timer configured in single shot mode.
-A timer interrupt is set to be activated when the timer counter reaches the top value.
+This repository provides an Atmel Studio solution with a bare metal code example for ADC triggered via Event System.
+Using the event system, the on-board user button state change will trigger the ADC0 to start a conversion and read the analog signal on PD0.

-With this setup, when the button on the Curiosity Nano board is pressed, an interrupt will be triggered after ~32 milliseconds, when the button bouncing is over.
-In this example, the interrupt will turn on the LED0 when the button is pressed, and off when the button is released.
+With this setup, when the button on the Curiosity Nano board is pressed, an single conversion of the ADC will be triggered on Analog Input 0 (PD0).
+An interrupt is set to be activated when the ADC conversion cycle is over.
+Inside the interrupt routine the conversion result is saved and the on-board user LED is toggled to visualize the end of conversion.

 ## Related Documentation
 More details and code examples on the AVR128DA48 can be found at the following links: